sfdxlwcSs/Sales-Cloud-Learning/README.md

     *   Junction object between **Product2** and **Pricebook2**.
     *   Fields: `Pricebook2Id`, `Product2Id`, `UnitPrice`, `IsActive`, `UseStandardPrice`.
     *   Enables **different prices for the same product** across price books.
+    *   A price book is a list of products and their associated prices.
+Each product and its price is called a price book entry.
+Salesforce provides two types of price books—standard and custom.
+The standard price book is a master list of all products with their associated default or standard prices.
+It automatically lists all products and standard prices regardless of the custom price books that also contain them.
+A custom price book is a list of products with their custom or list prices, making them ideal for offering different prices to different market segments.
+Custom price books can contain discounted list prices or list prices that are higher than the standard price.

 *   **OpportunityLineItem**
     *   Links an Opportunity to a PricebookEntry.